Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 You have pain that radiates behind the thigh.
 Perhaps they even go down to the calf, and are associated with numbness in the foot.
 You think you've "squeezed" your nerve sciatica, and want to know exercises that will help relieve your sciatica symptoms.

-This article shares 5 exercises that I regularly prescribe to my patients complaining of pain coming from the sciatic nerve (I am physiotherapist of occupation).
+This article shares 5 exercises that I regularly prescribe to my patients complaining of pain coming from the sciatic nerve (I am a physiotherapist by profession).
 Obviously, I will have made a diagnostic hypothesis beforehand, and adapted the treatment according to the symptoms.

 Note: There are no exercises found on the Internet that can be specifically adapted to your particular needs or personal condition.
 Moreover, pain that radiates into the leg does not necessarily come from the sciatic nerve.
 Indeed, it may be a problem of herniated disc, a joint problem or a muscle.